Prepare exchange scans

 $session = New-PSSession -configurationname Microsoft.Exchange -connectionURI https://srv-ex01/PowerShell/ -Credential $cred -SessionOption $so -Authentication Default

-- Start the session.
+- Enter the session.
 You can execute cmdlets (which ones, depends on their rights):